-Paget disease of the bone is a long-term bone disease.
-It causes the bones become enlarged and deformed.
-Bone may become think, but break easily.
-The disease is the most common bone disorder after osteoporosis in people over age 50.
+Paget disease of the bone is a chronic bone disorder.
+It causes bones to become enlarged and deformed.
+Bone may become dense, but fragile, because of excessive breakdown and deformation of bone.
+The disease is the most common bone disorder after osteoporosis in adults older than age 50.

-The exact cause of Paget disease of the bone is not known.
-Researchers think it may be caused by a slow viral infection of bone.
-It may also be inherited.
+The exact cause of Paget disease of the bone is unknown.
+It may be due to a slow viral infection of bone.
+Genetics may also play a significant role.

-The following are the most common symptoms of Paget disease of the bone.
-However, symptoms can be different for each person.
-Symptoms may include:
+These are the most common symptoms of Paget disease of the bone:

 Very rarely, Paget disease may progress to bone cancer.

-The symptoms of Paget disease of the bone can be similar to other bone disorders or medical problems.
-Always see your health care provider for a diagnosis.
+The symptoms of Paget disease of the bone may look like other bone disorders or medical problems.
+Always talk with your healthcare provider for a diagnosis.